Increasing Access to Services

 Increased Attention is Needed for Adolescent Girls Living with HIV

 For adolescents who are living with HIV, clear guidelines are needed in some countries to address sexual and reproductive health issues (Obare et al., 2011).
-"Vertically infected HIV-positive adolescents face formidable barriers to accessing diagnosis, including... vulnerability following parental illness and death, the need to be accompanied by a guardian able to provide consent, and a lack of appropriate health information..."
-(Ferrand et al., 2011: 2331).
-HIV-positive adolescents face discrimination from schools, health services and families (Thupayagale-Tshweneagae, 2010).
-"While life expectancy for perinatally-infected children on treatment has yet to be established, experience from the developed world indicates that survival into adulthood is now possible" (Battles and Wiener, 2002 cited in Li et al., 2010c: 756).
+Adolescents living with HIV have complex needs as "they must simultaneously deal with adult issues, such as disclosure, stigma and practicing safe sex while also addressing issues traditionally associated with adolescence such as body image, first sexual experience, peer pressure and forming personal identity" (Mahvu et al., 2013:para 3).
+Adolescents living with HIV also face discrimination from schools, health services and families (Thupayagale-Tshweneagae, 2010).
 "Despite the growing number of older children and adolescents who develop symptoms, there has been little focus on providing this group with specialized HIV care" (Ferrand et al., 2010: 428).
 Providers need training to provide nonjudgmental care.
-Instead, one study found that providers would say to HIV-positive adolescents: "You are HIV-positive.
+Instead, one study found that providers would say to adolescents living with HIV: "You are HIV-positive.
 You are not expected to have sex.
-You are not expected to have a baby" (Obare et al., 2011: 158).
+You are not expected to have a baby" (cited in Obare et al., 2011: 158).

 In addition to greater numbers of adolescents living with HIV, there will be a large and growing population of children who are HIV-negative but who were exposed to antiretroviral drugs when their HIV-positive mothers were pregnant or as infants, and these children will need to be followed to determine the long-term safety of these exposures (Hazra et al., 2010).